PaesslerAG/gval/README.md

 ## Default Language

+The default language is in serveral sub languages like text, arithmetic or propositional logic defined.
+See [Godoc](https://godoc.org/github.com/PaesslerAG/gval/#Gval) for details.
+All sub languages are merged into gval.Full which contains the following elements:

 - Modifiers: `+` `-` `/` `*` `&` `|` `^` `**` `%` `>>` `<<`
 - Comparators: `>` `>=` `<` `<=` `==` `!=` `=~` `!~`
 - Logical ops: `||` `&&`